chemaeleon/about/README.md

 ## Computational chemistry templates
 :hibiscus: Welcome to my repository of scripts to generate workflows for medicinal chemistry.
-I hope you find them useful.
+Hope you find them useful.

 You can use the [editor on GitHub](https://github.com/chemaeleon/about/edit/master/README.md) to maintain and preview the content for your website in Markdown files.